Curriculum & Course Catalog

 • ∨ History

-All 10th graders take a series of trimester-long non-western history courses.
+All 10th graders take a series of trimester-long World History II courses.
 11th and 12th graders are welcome to register for these classes as well, and will be given a spot dependent on enrollment.
 The offerings for this year might include the following, though are subject to change.

 This course closely examines the region comprising modern-day Afghanistan and Pakistan.
 You will study the role the British Empire had in shaping the state of Afghanistan and tipping the balance toward the creation of the modern state of Pakistan.
 You will also learn how the two countries have functioned as autonomous entities and players on the world stage.
 Additionally, themes such as governance, education, religion, economics, geography, gender equality, and U.S. foreign policy with both countries will receive significant attention.
 Importantly, the course puts a strong focus on contemporary happenings through daily current events and research presentations highlighting the challenges facing the region of South Asia today.